-- 1. The coordination and development of the detailed design and construction tender documentation for the new facility; - 2.
-The provision of and coordination of design team services throughout the construction and defects liability period of the new facility; and - 3.
-The provision of superintendent service, and the provision of and coordination of design team services throughout the construction and defects liability period of the new facility.
+- 1. The coordination and development of the detailed design and construction tender documentation for the new facility: - 2.
+The provision of and coordination of the design team and specialist services during construction, defects liability period and completion of the new facility; and - 3.
+The provision of (architectural) superintendent services, and the provision of and coordination of the design team and specialist services during construction, defects liability period and completion of the new facility.